 Arranges for fair kit fees.

+Communicates well.
 Replies to texts and emails quickly.

 Picks healthy catering options.